Legendary Chelsea goalkeeper Peter Bonetti dies aged 78 after battle with long-term illness | Goal.com

 He was also one of the first goalkeepers to wear gloves - initally sporting gardening gloves during matches, he later had his own Peter Bonetti-branded kit of the type which is now synonymous with the position in the modern game.

-He played in the 1970 World Cup quarter-final against West Germany after Banks was struck down by food poisoning, however he made an error for the opening goal as the holders were beaten 3-2 in Mexico.
+He played in the 1970 World Cup quarter-final against West Germany after Banks was struck down by food poisoning, as the holders were beaten 3-2 in Mexico.

 As well as Chelsea, Bonetti also had a brief spell with US side St. Louis Stars in the North American Soccer League, and finished his career with a season at Dundee United.